victoria-maple/resources/rules.md

    You may, however, give away items/mesos to any PCs (vicloc or not).

+    - **Clarification:** Transferring items through the Cash Shop from a non-vicloc PC to a vicloc PC violates this rule.
+        - **Exception:** You may freely transfer items through the Cash Shop that are purely cosmetic.
     - **Exception:** A maximum of 20 [Soft Feathers](https://maplelegends.com/lib/etc?id=4003005) per vicloc PC may be transferred from a non-vicloc PC to a vicloc PC, for the express